Learning Efficient Guardrails for Compliance: Evaluating Policy Compliance Detection

 \paragraph{Mismatch of Safety Guardrails.} In contrast, safety-oriented guardrails such as the LlamaGuard family and ShieldGemma perform poorly on our benchmark.
 LlamaGuard outputs are highly skewed, often labeling nearly all inputs as either \textit{safe} or \textit{unsafe}, which reflects their coarse-grained training objectives.
 As a result, accuracy remains mostly below 60\% and precision/recall are ill-defined, preventing meaningful F1 evaluation.
 ShieldGemma adds a classification head but still yields only mediocre performance, showing that safety supervision does not translate into policy compliance detection.
 These findings confirm that safety detection and policy compliance represent orthogonal dimensions of agent reliability, underscoring the necessity of a dedicated framework.

-\paragraph{Effectiveness of \textsc{PolicyGuard}} Finally, our \modelname reaches 90.1\% accuracy with 22.5~ms/example latency (87.6\% F1), surpassing substantially larger open- and closed-source baselines while remaining efficient.
+\paragraph{High Accuracy with Low Latency.} Finally, our \modelname{} reaches 90.1\% accuracy and 87.6\% F1 with 22.5~ms/example latency, surpassing substantially larger open- and closed-source baselines while remaining efficient.
 This demonstrates that guardrails explicitly trained for policy--trajectory compliance can be both accurate and deployable in practice.

+To better understand the remaining failure modes, we further provide a fine-grained error analysis in Appendix~\ref{app:error_analysis}.
+The analysis shows that most errors are false negatives, often involving cumulative constraints, conditional interface rules, or ambiguities introduced by textual action abstraction.